-Punjab National Bank (International) Limited ('the Bank') is a UK incorporated subsidiary of Punjab National Bank - India, and is authorized by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
-The Bank started its UK operations in May 2007 and is presently operating through its seven branches, four branches viz.
-Moorgate, Southall, Ilford and Wembley in London and three branches viz.
-Leicester, Birmingham and Wolverhampton in the Midlands.
-PNBIL's corporate office is at Moorgate in the City of London.
+Punjab National Bank (International) Limited ('the Bank') is a UK incorporated subsidiary of Punjab National Bank - India, and is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
+The Bank started its UK operations in May 2007 and currently operates in the United Kingdom through a network of seven branches.
+While the Central London branch caters mainly to corporate clients, all other branches focus on retail and business clients.